-You will develop a wide variety of transferable skills including collecting and analysing data, statistical analysis, communicating findings in different ways and exploring links between topics.
-These skills along with, working with others, improved own learning and problem solving are intrinsic to success in Geography A-Level and beyond.
+You will develop a wide variety of transferable skills including collecting and analysing data, decision making, statistical analysis, communicating findings in different ways and exploring links between topics.

+These skills along with, working with others, and problem solving are intrinsic to success in Geography A-Level and beyond.

-Studying Geography opens up a wide range of career opportunities.
-As a bridge subject between Science and Humanities, Geography supports applications for many science-based degrees such as Engineering, Biology, Psychology or Geology, as well as providing a useful understanding of the world for those who want to go into business.
+Studying Geography opens up a wide range of career opportunities, an understanding of global issues and is increasingly important in today's work place.
+As a bridge subject between Science and Humanities, Geography supports applications for many science-based degrees such as Engineering, Biology, Psychology or Geology, as well as providing a useful understanding of global issues.

-The study of History in the Sixth-Form is both challenging and enjoyable.
+The study of History in the Sixth Form is both challenging and enjoyable.
 It will appeal to someone who is imaginative, interested in current affairs, and willing to do independent study.
-Ideally students should have a grade B or above in GCSE History.
-However, the AS course is also open to those who have not taken GCSE, providing that they have a sound level of English.
+Ideally students should have a grade 6 or above in GCSE History.